furry13/draft-buraglio-deprecate7050/draft-ietf-v6ops-prefer8781.md

 ## Security Implications

 As discussed in Section 7 of [RFC7050], the DNS-based PREF64 discovery is prone to DNS spoofing attacks.
-In addition to creating a wider attack surface for IPv6 deployments, [RFC7050] has other security challenges worth noting to justify declaring it legacy.
+In addition to creating a wider attack surface for IPv6 deployments, [RFC7050] has other security challenges, which are discussed below.

 ### Definition of Secure Channel {#secure-channel-def}